mnemnk/mnemnk-app/README.md

 <br>

-Mnemnk is a personal lifelogging platform that records your activities and enhances them through multi-agent systems.
+Mnemnk is a personal lifelogging platform that records your activities and enhances them through a continuously running multi-agent system.

 <br>